 At the time the Receiver recovered the Laurel Mountain Property it also had a third encumbrance.
 The third encumbrance was an easement of approximately 169 acres of the Laurel Mountain Property, which was granted to a land conservancy in 2005 (the "Easement").
-It appeared that this donation was made in part for the Nadels' own tax benefit.
-The Receiver determined that it would be in the best interests of the Receivership to recover this Easement from the conservancy as it may generate an exponential increase in the value of the full acreage.
+The Receiver instituted an ancillary civil proceeding against the Carolina Mountain Land Conservancy ("the Conservancy") to extinguish the Easement on December